model-checking/kani/docs/src/rust-feature-support.md

-We are particularly interested in bug reports concerning these features, so please [file a bug report](https://github.com/model-checking/kani/issues/new?assignees=&labels=bug&template=bug_report.md) if you are aware of one.
+We are particularly interested in bug reports concerning these features, so please [file a bug report](https://github.com/model-checking/kani/issues/new?assignees=&labels=bug&template=bug_report.md) if you're aware of one.

 ### Panic strategies